clearhaus/3DSv2-api-documentation/source/index.rst

    this documentation.
 2. Read the :ref:`getting-started` guide for getting an understanding of the authentication flow.
+3. Read the :ref:`requests` section to learn the prerequisites for requests.
-3. Look at the :ref:`examples` in this documentation.
+4. Look at the :ref:`usage` in this documentation.
-4. Consult the  :ref:`reference` to get details about the individual API endpoints.
+5. Consult the  :ref:`reference` to get details about the individual API endpoints.